vishnuvikash/TourHyderabad/README.md

-# TourKarimnagar.github.io
+# TourHyderabad.github.io
-Tour Karimnagar is one stop website about Karimnagar
+Tour Hyderabad is one stop website about Hyderabad.